Can You Sell a House With Mold? Yes, Here's How

 In This Guide

-Why Mold Kills Traditional Sales
+Why Mold Complicates Traditional Sales

 Discovering mold in your home feels like a death sentence for your sale.
 And in many ways, for the traditional market, it is.
 Here's why mold is such a deal-killer: